kmahyyg/YNU2GCalendar/README.md

 Without any connection to the world, you can still use this package.

-Using At-A-Glance(C) Feature of Google Pixel Launcher will help you improve your productivity.
+Using At-A-Glance(C) Feature of LawnChair v2 Launcher will help you improve your productivity.
 The default event notification is Pop-up Notification at 30 minutes before it happened.

 Captcha auto recognition is still an **experimental feature**.
 It relies on Google's [tesseract](https://github.com/tesseract-ocr/tesseract/wiki)